-For understanding and appreciating the various policies and regulations and their direct and indirect impact on the natural outcome, one should sometimes “Think Like an Economist”.
-As we know Economics is a very important discipline and critical in the fields of Fiscal, Commercial and Financial World.
-It affects and impacts individuals, governments, central banks and business organizations at some or the other levels.
-And the economic theories and concepts affects and guides all these streams very much.
-Strange but true, whether we accept it or not, major fiscal decisions are based on economic theories and no one can be aloof from it.
-So we must also understand how an economist think and act in the given situation and circumstances.
+One should sometimes ” Think Like an Economist ” to understand and appreciate the various policies and regulations and their direct and indirect impact on the natural outcome; one should sometimes “Think Like an Economist.”
+As we know, Economics is a very important discipline and critical in the fields of the Fiscal, Commercial, and Financial World.
+It affects and impacts individuals, governments, central banks, and business organizations at some or the other levels.
+And the economic theories and concepts greatly affect and guide all these streams.
+Strange but true, whether we accept it or not, major fiscal decisions are based on economic theories, and no one can be aloof from them.
+So we must also understand how an economist thinks and act in the given situation and circumstances.

-In fact there is a book “Thinking like an economist” is a book written by N.Gregory Mankiw.
+In fact, there is a book, “Thinking like an economist,” is a book written by N.Gregory Mankiw.
 It illustrates the different roles of an economist, their differences, various economic models and their uses, the Circular-flow diagram model, the Production Possibilities frontier, the difference between macroeconomics and microeconomics, and the difference between positive economics and normative economics.
-One may not need to read and understand all these concepts in depth, however, one should know these concepts to practically apply it wherever it has the relation and to understand the changes happening in the economy.
-And that ultimately affects the prosperity, growth, trade structure, tax structure, social developments, fiscal planning and so on.
+One may not need to read and understand all these concepts in depth.
+However, one should know these concepts to practically apply them wherever it has the relation and to understand the changes happening in the economy.
+And that ultimately affects the prosperity, growth, trade structure, tax structure, social developments, fiscal planning, etc.

 - “Think like an Economist” – Why?

 - What are the roles of an Economist?

 - Why economists disagree- “Think like an Economist”

 Every field and subject has a unique language, special terminology, concepts, and a way of communicating with the outside world.
 There is a unique thought process that goes behind its theories and policies.
 The book throws some light into an economist’s way of thinking in detail.
 This article will try to touchbase on those areas and concepts.